 Kapoor also discusses the power of discourse, based on a reading of Bhabha.
-Kapoor states that a reading of Bhabha may suggest that even though each and every agent has to stay within a certain discourse or scheme (the colonial project) - Kapoor cites Bhabha for stating that it is not possible to act from a position 'outside' the 'scheme' or 'discourse' (the colonial project) - but even so the colonial project may be undermined from within, by mimicry or the way an act is interpreted and reacted upon.
+Kapoor states that a reading of Bhabha may suggest that even though each and every agent has to stay within a certain discourse or scheme (the colonial project) - Kapoor cites Bhabha for stating that it is not possible to act from a position 'outside' the 'scheme' or 'discourse' - but even so the colonial project may be undermined from within, by mimicry and the way an act is interpreted and reacted to.
 This adds a quite new facet to discourse theory and the notion that it is not possible to 'escape' discourse.
 Kapoor, citing Bhabha, will agree to that, but with the important qualification of the possible empowerment/disempowerment of enactment and mimicry.
-Another point in introducing Kapoor is that besides the dichotomy resistance/subjugation, concepts related to politics, and pointed out by Kapoor as a possible analytical pitfall that may trivialize analysis of the colonial past, we also may escape another common analytical dichotomy, that between tradition and modernity, African and Western.
-The description of how the Africans act in the quotes above demonstrates how elements of tradition and modernity mixed in an immediate, spontaneous manner.
+Another point in introducing Kapoor is that besides the dichotomy resistance/ subjugation, concepts related to politics, and pointed out by Kapoor as a possible analytical pitfall that may trivialize the analysis of the colonial past, we may also, if we follow Kapoor, escape another common analytical pitfall, to install a dichotomy between tradition and modernity' The description of how the Africans act in the quotes above demonstrates how elements of tradition and modernity mixed in an immediate, spontaneous manner.

-We would like to take the argument a little further to discuss the notion of cultural hybridity and power relations.
+We would like to take the argument a little further.
 What we find intriguing, based on a reading of CL's letters, is the fact that an act seems to be able to be read into different discourses/cultural settings.
 The incident with the Somali soldiers and also the incident with the sorcerer that was chased away open up the possibility that a specific act can be understood in different ways, allowing the parties involved to achieve their sometimes contradictory goals at the same time, at least temporarily.
-If we go along with the argument based on Kapoor's reading of Bhabha we may add that it is of course true that it was not possible to take on a position from outside the colonial project, but it is important to acknowledge that when it comes to power games it is possible to think outside the binary of resistance/subjugation and traditional/modern.
+If we go along with the argument based on Kapoor's reading of Bhabha, we may add that it is true that it was not possible to take on a position from outside the colonial project; but it is important to acknowledge that when it comes to power games it is possible to think outside the binary of resistance/subjugation and traditional/modern.
 In this sense the colonial system was not necessarily one all-encompassing endeavour.
 If it is possible for an act to be meaningful at one and the same time within two different contexts, cultural hybridity may also consist in different agents being able to transgress and simultaneously move/act within different contexts at one and the same time, because an act may be interpreted in different ways, which allows for this kind of openness or situatedness.
 It points in a very specific way to the fact that the colonial project was much more fragile and porous than often thought.
 Hence the destabilization of the colonial project - or perhaps more accurately: it was never stabilized.